alejodosr/dog2go2/README.md

 Depth Anything V2 fits a metric ground plane, foot contacts are detected, and a clip-wide bundle adjustment places the dog in the world.
 The result is written to the npz contract, retargeted onto the Go2 with IK, rendered, and composed into the side-by-side video.
-Watch that video first — it is the one artifact that can't lie.
+Watch that video first, and if you like it, continue.
 Re-running skips any stage whose output already exists.

 > [!IMPORTANT]
 > **The video must show the floor.** Everything metric comes from the ground
 > plane: its normal defines *up*, its distance gives the camera height that
 > anchors every metre, and foot contacts are detected against it.
-No visible
-> floor, no world.
-AI-generated footage has no real geometry for the depth
-> model to measure — expect its scale to be off by tens of percent.
+The camera
+> should be static the whole time.

 ### 2 · 🦿 Retarget — motion in, joint trajectories out